some-natalie/some-natalie/_resources/msft-stuff.md

 I don't really work much with the Windows ecosystem anymore, so tossing my notes all in one page as I go.

+## Resources

+- [LOLBAS](https://lolbas-project.github.io/) is a handy list to living off the land attacks by executable.

 ## PowerShell

 `cmdlet` is what's native.
 Try to use these when scripting.
 It's a verbose, MSFT-y named equalivalent to gnu utilities.
 It should do exactly one thing and can be chained together to accomplish something bigger.
 Some arguments are only available if you use the `cmdlet` form and not the aliases.